Maximize returns.

 Cash App Taxes

-Cash App Taxes (formerly Credit Karma) is free for both state and federal returns and is ranked by The College Investor as the best value for experienced filers and the best software for maximizing credits and deductions.
+Cash App Taxes (formerly Credit Karma) is free for both state and federal returns and is a worthy choize for experienced filers who know how to maximize their own credits and deductions.

 While being free is a definite advantage, there are a couple of potential drawbacks to be aware of.
 To begin using Cash App, the application must be downloaded to an iPhone, then the software can be accessed from either an iPhone or a computer.
 Unfortunately, Cash App is only available on the App Store for iPhone.